LukasKaspras/ginkgo_datacase_interview/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes src a Python module
-    │   │
+        │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+        ├── data           <- Scripts to download or generate data │   ├── make_dataset.py
-    │   │
+        │   └── pull_sensor_data.py
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+        │
-    │   │
+        ├── features       <- Scripts to turn raw data into features for modeling │   ├── make_features.py
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+        │   ├── helper.py  <- Miscellanous functions
-    │   │   ├── predict_model.py
+        │   └── relabel_and_clean_nan.py
-    │   │   └── train_model.py
+        │
-    │   │
+        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+        │   └── train_model.py
         │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py

 --------